-Santorini might be the platonic ideal of a Greek Island: turquoise waters, whitewashed houses clinging to the cliffside, and views... so many views.
+Visit Santorini and you’ll find turquoise waters, whitewashed houses clinging to the cliffside, and incredible views.
 Ironically, the best way to see it all is to get off the island.
-Hop on a day cruise around the black sand beaches to see the volcanic caldera in all its glory.
+Hop on a day cruise around the black sand beaches to see the volcanic caldera in all its glory - ask your Tourlane Travel Expert for more information.
 Back on shore, you have to sample the local wine—the assyrtiko grape is known for crisp whites.
-Time your dinner to coincide with the sunset: seafood tastes better with the last rays of daylight.
+When it’s time for dinner, brace yourself for delectable cuisine with an extraordinary sunset as a backdrop.

-“Eat, drink, and never sleep” is the motto of this party island, and you’ll be hard-pressed to resist the alluring beats of the waterfront bars.
+If you’re traveling without kids and are looking for a more adult atmosphere, the alluring island of Mykonos is a great choice for your Greece vacation .
 Though Mykonos is the smallest Cycladic island, its wealth of accessible beaches makes it the most popular.
 Head north for rugged seclusion or south for sandy luxury.
 Impress the locals by ordering the islander-favorite: Kremidopota onion pie.
 And don’t forget to treat yourself at one of the artisan boutiques in Mykonos Town.